-So, before considering rebranding, have a look at internal operations and what could be improved.
+So, before considering a rebrand, have a look at internal operations and what could be improved.

 Rebranding is an important decision for any company, small or corporate.

-This blog post will help you to understand what rebranding is, and decide whether your company is ready to take the plunge.
+This blog post will help you to understand what a rebrand is, and decide whether your company is ready to take the plunge.

 Trying to sum up what a rebrand looks like is a difficult task for any designer, but we will try our best to un-jumble the jargon and get straight to the important points.